 This section is intended to familiarize players with the units and the combat system alone.
 The Combat Game scenario depicts only the Battle of Waterloo itself-and only its climactic moment at Mont St. Jean.
-The action of this game takes place on just three map areas near the northern edge of the board (the areas of Waterloo (12), Wavre (J2) and Ligny (J2)), and on the Battle Display.
-In the Combat Game players only need to familiarize themselves with the rules below that are in grey text.
+The action of this game takes place on just three map areas near the northern edge of the board (the areas of Waterloo (I2), Wavre (J2) and Ligny (J2), and on the Battle Display.
+In the Combat Game players only need to familiarize themselves with the rules below that have a blue left margin line.
 The Setup rules are provided in the Scenario section of these rules (Section 27.1).
 The duration of the game is just one full Battle Sequence.